Boisar

 Boisar hosts India's first nuclear power station—Tarapur Atomic Power Station (TAPS).
 It has a railway station in the Western Railway zone of Indian Railways as well as Mumbai Suburban Railway.
 The Mumbai–Ahmedabad high-speed rail corridor will have a stop at Boisar.

-In Boisar, Yashwant shrusti, Harmony residency and Ostwal like area's are well developed compared to other places of Boisar because of this the cost of flats and rooms is quite expensive.There are some beautiful park's and resorts.
-Boisar is industrial, chemical hub but IT sector is also developing in Boisar.

 Boisar is a popular weekend spot for tourists and locals due to nearby beaches, forts and lakes.
 The place has seen rapid development due to: